ARM-software/abi-aa/design-documents/atomics-ABI.rst

 In this case the value read by the exchange on ``thread_1`` is not used, and a compiler is free to remove references to unused data.
-It is not legal according to this ABI for a compliant implementation piler to translate the program into the following Assembly Sequences::
+It is not legal according to this ABI for a compliant implementation to translate the program into the following Assembly Sequences::

   thread_0: